Tom Sandoval And Tom Schwartz Paint Romantic Picture Of Tom Tom Ahead Of Opening

 “Start at the bar, go out to the garden, meander, and then come back to the half circle,” he said.

-Schwartz was more blunt, adding, “You get a cocktail at the bar, then you sit down by the fireplace, you whisper sweet nothings into each other’s ears, then you go to the shot bar, take shots, get the mojo flowing.
+“You get a cocktail at the bar, then you sit down by the fireplace, you whisper sweet nothings into each other’s ears, then you go to the shot bar, take shots, get the mojo flowing.
 Then you go to the garden and you fall in love all over again — or for the first time!”

 Both Toms agree that their place, which includes an alfresco space, is one of a kind.
 Schwartz went on to called the space “the hanging gardens of West Hollywood.”